outdreamer/build-a-cure-1/docs/reference/math_terms.md

 ## Standard terms

-	- set: list of distinct objects
+	- set: collection of distinct objects

 	- space: a network of objects with defined functions linking them & operations that can be done on the objects - a set with some added structure